seanmonstar/seanmonstar.github.io/_posts/tumblr/2010-05-13-making-an-ajax-single-page-site-with-mootools.md

 I’ve also declared methods like `remove` and `unload`, which my `PageManager` calls.
 I’ll be experimenting with what kind of optimizations I get by removing the content into a `documentFragment` instead of disposing of the content rebuilding if the user clicks back.
 But that should help give a start to trying to do this yourself.

-* * *

-1.

-As a precursor, its very simple to make a website like this work without the Ajax, so that its still accessible and searchable.
+[^1]: As a precursor, its very simple to make a website like this work without the Ajax, so that its still accessible and searchable.
 In your server side code, most JavaScript frameworks will send an extra header, `X-Requested-With`, with the value of `XMLHttpRequest`.
-You can check if that header has been sent, and if so, send only the content html, and if not, send the entire page instead.&nbsp;[↩︎](#fnref:1)
+You can check if that header has been sent, and if so, send only the content html, and if not, send the entire page instead.